 - The location of the Rally Headquarters (Rally Control);

 - The names of the various people in charge:

-- · Clerk of the Course,
+- · Clerk of the Course.

-- Deputy Clerks of the Course,
+- Deputy Clerks of the Course.

-- Chief medical officer (FIA approval required for World Championship rallies in accordance with Supplement 2),
+- Chief medical officer (FIA approval required for World Championship competitions in accordance with Supplement 2).

 - · Chief Safety officer,

-- Safety officers in each special stage.
+- · Safety officers in each special stage.

 - The addresses and telephone numbers of the various safety services:

-- Police.
+- · Police.

 - · Hospitals,

-- Emergency medical services,
+- · Emergency medical services,

 - · Fire-fighting services,

 - Breakdown services,

 - · Red Cross (or equivalent).

 - The full itinerary with detailed road sections.

 - The safety plan for each special stage, which should list all key officials, emergency services for that stage, telephone numbers, etc., plus a detailed map of the special stage.

 - The organisers and the Clerk of the Course should make provision for an alternative route for each special stage, to be used in the event of cancellation (see 5.4.2.6).

-- For WRC rallies, see also the WRC regulations specifying deadlines for the submission to the FIA of the safety plan and medical questionnaire and arrangements with the designated hospitals.
+See the WRC regulations specifying deadlines for the submission to the FIA of the safety plan and arrangements with the designated hospitals.